swagger-api/swagger-ui/README.md

 ### Known Issues

 To help with the migration, here are the currently known issues with 3.X.
-This list will update regularly, and will not include features that were no implemented in previous versions.
+This list will update regularly, and will not include features that were not implemented in previous versions.

 - Currently, the only configuration options available are the `url` and `spec`.
 - The JSON Form Editor is not implemented.